mcneel/setup-rhino3d/README.md

    npm run bundle
    ```

+> [!NOTE]
+>
-NOTE: At the time of writing, this will not copy script/setup-rhino.ps1 to
+> At the time of writing, this will not copy `script/setup-rhino.ps1` to `dist/setup-rhino.ps1`.
-dist/setup-rhino.ps1.
-If you change this script, you should move over the
+> If you change this script, you should move over the changes manually
-changes manually

 3. ✅ Run the tests